 As the C-Zero was launched in 2010, it misses certain safety features that modern cars are more likely have.
 While it comes with mandatory systems such as anti-lock brakes and traction control, more recent innovations like autonomous emergency braking aren't included.

 Citroen C-Zero reliability & problems

 While the C-Zero boasts mandatory systems such as airbags, anti-lock brakes, traction control, tyre-pressure monitoring and ISOFIX mounting points, active safety features are non-existent.
-That means no lane-keep assistance, lane-departure warning or autonomous emergency braking – nor the reversing cameras so frequently found on the newest cars.
+That means no lane-keeping assistance, lane-departure warning or autonomous emergency braking – nor the reversing cameras so frequently found on the newest cars.